eriksensousa/Code-Challenges/Understanding Linked List/README.md

 In the same way as the model, considering a linked list of integers that is initially empty, carry out and present the following operations by means of figures:

 StartElement();

 InsertStart(43);

 InsertEnd(89);

 InsertMiddle(55,2);

 FinalElement();

 ShowList();

 Remove(55);

 Remove(43);

 Remove(7);

 Remove(89);

+### SOLUTION

+### This code creates a LinkedList class that has methods for inserting elements at the beginning, middle, and end of the list, as well as for removing elements and displaying the list.

+### The challenge is solved by creating an instance of the LinkedList class and calling its methods in the specified order.